shraddha261006/ODT2026-Shraddha-Ashvanth/README.md

 Describe the mechanism and what it is meant to do.

 **Response:**
+`The Movement: A non-elastic string is tied to the fingertip and wrapped around the potentiometer shaft, while a rubber band acts as a counter-tension spring on the opposite side.

-`Each potentiometer is on the glove attatched to a foam peice.
-A rubber band is attached to one end of the potentiometer shaft and a string to the other.
-When the finger bends, the string pulls the shaft and rotates it, changing the resistance.
-The rubber band returns the shaft to its original position when the finger straightens.
-This converts finger curl movement into an electrical signal read by the ESP32. `
+The Action: When a finger bends, the string pulls the shaft, rotating the internal wiper and changing the sensor's electrical resistance.
+When the finger straightens, the rubber band automatically resets the shaft to its starting position.

+The Result: This setup converts physical finger flexion into a variable analog signal.
+This signal is read by the ESP32, allowing the software to map the exact degree of the "curl" to the virtual hand in real-time.

+What it is meant to do

+The goal of this mechanism is to provide high-fidelity finger tracking that doesn't rely on cameras alone.
+By using a physical tether, the system can detect subtle "gripping" motions—like squeezing a bowling ball—even if the player's palm is turned away from the webcam.
+It essentially gives the computer a sense of "touch" and joint-positioning that is far more reliable than software-only solutions. `

 ## 8.3 Motion Planning
 If something moves, explain: